McDonald’s Insider: What Goes Into Your Favourite McDonald’s Meal From Farm-To-Fork?

 MacFood Delivers Only The Freshest Ingredients To McDonald’s Singapore

 As for poultry, fish and beef as well as vegetables, MacFood takes pride in ensuring that these ingredients are properly handed in tightly controlled environment.
+But before that, we had to suit up and here’s a sneak peek into the necessary yet interesting process:

 At the advanced production facility, every step of the cold chain is carefully monitored in a bid to ensure all safety and hygiene protocols are met.
 There is also a stringent segregation between the low-risk and high-risk environment (especially between the low temperature and high heat areas) to prevent any cross-contamination.